Chewing Ice Leads to Dental Bills

 Marconi Dental Group specializes in saving cracked and damaged teeth.
-Believe us when we say, however, that you do not want to test our skills in this regard, or those of our other Sacramento dentists, unless it is absolutely necessary.
+Believe us when we say, however, that you do not want to test our skills in this regard, or those of our other Carmichael dentists, unless it is absolutely necessary.
 So to avoid this type of dental procedure, avoid chewing ice!

 Ice is readily available, whether from our refrigerators or the soda machines at any fast food restaurant or convenience store.
 The habit slacks off during the winter, but many people drink soda year round and tend to suck or chew on the leftover ice.
 Both habits can lead to cracked teeth.

 Chewing ice strikes a double blow against your teeth and their enamel.
 First, your body tries to keep your tissues at 98 degrees Fahrenheit.
 Ice is at 32 degrees, a significant difference.
 If you have ever poured cold water into a warm glass, you may have seen the potentially disastrous effects of rapidly cooling warm materials.
 The materials shrink in size and if they cannot stand the stress, they crack or shatter.
 This can happen to your teeth when chewing or sucking on ice cubes, especially if you have fillings or previously damaged teeth.

 The second danger with chewing ice is that you’re taking a hard, rock-like substance and forcing it to break with pressure.
 Even hammers, axes and other metal tools break under repeated stress, but they are easily replaced.
 Your teeth can also be replaced, but only with crowns, dental implants or dentures.
 Is that really the course you want to take to continue an ice chewing habit?